hitokiri-mata/katacoda-courses/kubernetes-fundamentals/connectivity/step2-intra.md

 `exit`{{execute}}

 Tip: Try to leave most communication on port 80 or a common port the service expects to be on.
 Later add a meshing network like Istio.
-Without further code modifications Istio can step in an ensure all intra-communication is secured with mutual TLS and monitored for tracing and metrics.
+Without further code modifications Istio can step in to ensure all intra-communication is secured with mutual TLS and monitored for tracing and metrics.